 Post-DHs we realize that Albus Dumbledore was really a pretty cold, and selfish specimen.

 And they were bullies, after all.
-Popular bullies to be sure, but bullies.
+Popular bullies to be sure, but, still, bullies.
 Albus Dumbledore may take bullies in his stride, but he doesn’t necessarily approve of them.

 And he really doesn’t take a lot of interest in the school’s students as individuals.
 Or, not until Harry came along.
 Harry has always been an exception.

 What is more, it occurs to me that it is damned odd that, apart from Madam Rosemerta, nobody, from drinking buddy Mundungus Fletcher right up to Dumbledore himself, ever questioned that Sirius Black was capable of that kind of treachery.
 Even people who must have known them better than Dumbledore did.
 I think that — just maybe — they all knew a loose cannon when they saw one.

 And even after arranging for Black’s escape in PoA, if you go through everything Albus ever said about Sirius Black (and there isn’t much) over the course of PoA, GoF, OotP, and HBP, and you look at it with any degree of detachment, you will see that there really isn’t the slightest indication that he held Sirius Black in any degree of affection, for all that he acknowledged his importance to Harry, and was scrupulous to give the man whatever credit he was due.

 Well, hey, he does as much for Cornelius Fudge and Rufus Scrimgeour.
 That’s just good manners.